microsoft/typespec/packages/website/src/docs/extending-cadl/create-decorators.md

 ### Rest parameters

-A decorators last parameter can be prefixed with `...` to collect all the remaining arguments.
+A decorator's last parameter can be prefixed with `...` to collect all the remaining arguments.
 The type of that parameter must be an `array expression`

 ```cadl
 extern dec track(target: Model | Enum, ...names: StringLiteral[]);